-In this lesson, students will use the interactive Take the Case: Chain of Evidence, from the National Law Enforcement Museum, to investigate a crime scene, learn the basics about which tools are used when attempting to solve a case, learn how evidence is collected and analyzed, and learn how suspects and witnesses are interviewed.
-This lesson is most appropriate for students in grades 8 through 10.
+This lesson uses the interactive Take the Case: Chain of Evidence to show you how a forensic scientist investigates a crime scene.
+You will learn the basic tools a scientist uses to solve a case, how evidence is collected and analyzed, and how suspects and witnesses are interviewed.

 - What is forensic science (or CSI)?